Parliamentary Labor Party

 Upon the failure of a November appeal to the federal executive of the Labor Party, the expelled MPs definitively constituted themselves as a separate parliamentary party.

 Having soundly lost its majority, the PLP ministry stayed in office until the 1933 election with the support of the conservative opposition—the Liberal Federation to 1932 and the Liberal and Country League afterward.
 Hill, facing increasing political challenges, had himself appointed Agent-General in London and abruptly quit politics in February 1932.
 Robert Richards briefly succeeded him as Premier, and led the party into the 1933 election.

 The party, along with the official Labor Party and the rival splinter Lang Labor Party, performed poorly at the 1933 election.
+Due to massive vote splitting, the LCL won a landslide victory.
+The three Labor factions won only 13 seats between them, against 29 for the LCL.
 Of the 23 MPs the party had going into the election, only five – Blackwell, McInnes, Pedler, and Richards in the House of Assembly, and Whitford in the Legislative Council, were reelected.
-The three Labor factions won only 13 seats between them, against 29 for the LCL.

 Two of the three Lang Labor Party MHAs elected at the 1933 state election, Bob Dale and Tom Howard, left the party in 1933 post-election after falling out with leader Doug Bardolph and formed their own party, the South Australian Lang Labor Party (SALLP).

 The four Labor parties merged back into the official Labor Party in June 1934 under the leadership of Andrew Lacey of the official Labor faction, following a successful unity conference.
 Whitford, the party's sole upper house member, had left the party to sit as an independent by the time of the conference, and was not re-admitted.